Course Materials: FAQs

 In the event that a textbook or novel does not have a digital equivalent, physical copies will be ordered in limited quantities.

-Please Note that All digital course materials provided by the Bookstore are final sale.
+Please Note that all eBooks and digital course materials provided by the Bookstore are final sale, no refunds.
 Prices & availability for course materials are subject to change without notice.

 What is VitalSource?